jquense/react-big-calendar/README.md

 Include `react-big-calendar/lib/css/react-big-calendar.css` for styles, and make sure your calendar's container element has a height, or the calendar won't be visible.
 To provide your own custom styling, see the [Custom Styling](#custom-styling) topic.

+If the CSS include does not work, try importing globally:
+`import '!style-loader!css-loader!react-big-calendar/lib/css/react-big-calendar.css'`

 ## Starters

 - [react-big-calendar](https://github.com/arecvlohe/rbc-starter)